 Execute the following steps:

-1. The tester establishes a communication between a VNF and a VNFM.
+1. The tester triggers the establishment of communication between the VNF and the VNFM.

 2. The tester captures the communication between the VNF and the VNFM using a tool (e.g. wireshark).

-.
-The tester checks whether the VNF authenticates the VNFM or not according to the mechenism described in the vendor’s document.
+3. The tester checks whether the VNF authenticates the VNFM or not according to the mechenism described in the vendor’s document.
 For example, the VNF can use HTTPS to communicate with the VNFM, the VNF uses VNFM’s certificate for authentication.

+4. The tester checks whether the VNF establishes secure connection with the VNFM after successful authentication.
+For example, a TLS connection is established after the VNF successfully authenticates the VNFM.

-4. The tester using the VNFM to access the VNF’s API and checks whether the VNF authorizes the VNFM or not according to the mechenism described in the vendor’s document.
+5. The tester using the VNFM to access the VNF’s API and checks whether the VNF authorizes the VNFM or not according to the mechenism described in the vendor’s document.
 For example, VNF can use OAuth2.0 to authorize the VNFM.
 The VNF uses VNFM’s token for authorization.

-5. The tester checks whether the VNF logs the operations from VNFM or not.
+6. The tester checks whether the VNF logs the operations from VNFM or not.